zakali22/Stock_Price/README.md

-# Stock_Price
+# Stock Price
-A simple stock retrieval
+# A simple stock price retrieval using Node.js and terminal